adityasinghingit/Dragon-Dash/README.md

 # Dragon-Dash🐲
-Hey! this is a simple game by using javascript.
+Hey! this is my game by using javascript.